Waipa Foundation

-The Waipa Foundation is a non-profit organization which sponsors a program called ʻAina Ulu (in the Hawaiian language), funded by Kamehameha Schools.
+The Waipā Foundation is a non-profit organization which sponsors a program called ʻAina Ulu (in the Hawaiian language), funded by Kamehameha Schools.

 Its programs grew out of community efforts to manage the ahupuaʻa of Waipa in the late 1980s.
-The Waipa Foundation was established as a 501(c)3 non-profit in 1993.
+The Waipā Foundation was established as a 501(c)3 non-profit in 1993.

 The program

-The foundation makes its home in the ahupuaʻa of Waipa, a valley on the north shore of the island of Kauaʻi in Hawaii, 22°12′4″N 159°31′0″W. The Waipa stream flows through the valley and empties into Hanalei Bay.
+The foundation makes its home in the ahupuaʻa of Waipā, a valley on the north shore of the island of Kauaʻi in Hawaii, 22°12′4″N 159°31′0″W. The Waipa stream flows through the valley and empties into Hanalei Bay.
 An ahupuaʻa is an ancient Hawaiian land division from mountains to the sea, often corresponding to a watershed district.
 It was used in traditional Hawaiian times as a way to distribute the resources of the land to the people.
 The mission of the foundation is "the physical and cultural restoration of the ahupuaʻa of Waipa".